This document supports the Digital Accessibility Policy as a supplemental guide for establishing the Implementation Plan called for by the Policy.

 - Compliance targets (metrics and goals) must be reviewed annually to ensure substantive, measurable progress toward full IT accessibility compliance on the University of Illinois at Urbana-Champaign campus.

-- ICT existing prior to the effective date of the IT Accessibility Policy and that is in use is considered "legacy" ICT (see definitions for Legacy and Archived).
+- ICT existing prior to the effective date of the Digital Accessibility Policy and that is in use is considered "legacy" ICT (see definitions for Legacy and Archived).
 Legacy ICT is not exempt from the Policy and will be brought into accessible compliance in an ongoing, prioritized process based on impact.
 When necessary, the Technology Accessibility Review Committee (TARC) will work with units to set priorities.

-- When any legacy ICT undergoes a redesign or other substantive change, it is now considered "new" and must be brought into compliance with the IT Accessibility Policy at the time of the change.
+- When any legacy ICT undergoes a redesign or other substantive change, it is now considered "new" and must be brought into compliance with the Digital Accessibility Policy at the time of the change.

 - The campus must implement an anonymous, accessible, and easily accessed method for reporting accessibility issues (such as a contact link on each web page).